spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-vmware/airgap-install/vmware-vsphere-airgap-instructions.md

 ---
-sidebar_label: "Environment Setup"
+sidebar_label: "Environment Setup with OVA"
-title: "Environment Setup"
+title: "Environment Setup with OVA"
-description: "Learn how to install VerteX in an air gap environment."
+description: "Learn how to install VerteX in an airgap environment."
 icon: ""
 hide_table_of_contents: false
 sidebar_position: 20